makrai/notes/milner2207-cross-corp-study-ser.md

       by predominantly white Americans, in much of the Great Lakes region,,,
   * the first 19 speakers for training and the last 5 for testing.
 The
   * 0 for no emotion, 1 as exists and 2 as strong emotion
-    * All 2 values have been changed to 1 for classification.
+    * All 2 values have been changed to 1 for classification

 ## 3.3.
 IEMOCAP